XavierBerger/RPi-Monitor/README.md

 ## FAQ

-**When I try to start rpiminitord I've the error "Can't locate HTTP/Daemon/SSL.pm"**
+**When I try to start rpiminitord I've the error "Can't locate XXXXX.pm "**

-A perl package is missing, you can install it with the command:
+A perl package is missing, check the perequisit.

-    sudo apt-get install libhttp-daemon-ssl-perl

 **Can I  run RPi-Monitor on a computer other than a Raspberry Pi?**

 Yes, you can, you will just have to update rpimonitor.conf to reflect you hardware arhitecture.

 **I did update the configuration but I can't see the change in rrd**

 If you change the configuration , the _rrd_ files will have to be regenerated.
 Delete the rrd file concerned by the change and restart rpimonitord.
 This can be done with the following command is rpimonitord is installed as a daemon:

     sudo restart rpimonitord